 Constance Y. Brown

-Constance Y. Brown was elected as the first female president of the Anne Arundel County (MD) Chapter of the NAACP in 1972.
-You can find her name etched in bronze along with the name of her predecessors and successors at the NAACP Freedom Grove Memorial located in the city of Annapolis.
-She was a resident of the Southgate Community of Glen Burnie, Md. during her tenure.
-Her words after her election were designed to encourage and promote a continuation of the active participation among the members when she declared “the president cannot stand alone, but rather needs the help of active committees to do the groundwork and carry on the work” (of the organization).
+Her name is etched in bronze along with the name of her predecessors and successors at the NAACP Freedom Grove Memorial located in the city of Annapolis.
+She was a resident of the Southgate community of Glen Burnie during her tenure.
+Her words after her election were designed to encourage and promote a continuation of active participation among the members when she declared “the president cannot stand alone, but rather needs the help of active committees to do the groundwork and carry on the work” [of the organization].

-A former educator and principal, she became president of the board of directors of the Community Action Agency, in Anne Arundel, Maryland.
-She was also president of the St. Mary’s Chapter of The Links, Inc. before later becoming a member of the board of directors of the Anne Arundel County Department of Social Services, the Banneker-Douglass Museum, and the Anne Arundel County Human Relations Commission.
+A former educator and principal, she became president of the board of directors of the Community Action Agency.
+She was also president of the St. Mary’s chapter of Links, Inc. before later becoming a member of the board of directors of the Anne Arundel County Department of Social Services, the Banneker-Douglass Museum, and the Anne Arundel County Human Relations Commission.

-Mrs. Brown died unexpectedly of a heart attack in 1997.
+Mrs. Johnson died unexpectedly of a heart attack in 1997.
 She is buried in Leonardtown, St. Mary’s County, where her life began.